obiwanjacobi/Zalt/Under Construction/IDE v0.2/readme.md

 The MCU acts as a DMA controller to the Z80 and can read/write data directly into/from the Z80 memory - after the Z80 has released its bus.

 The idea is also that the interaction abstraction is higher that tracks and sectors or even logical blocks.
 The idea of (Meta) Streams can be implemented to interface with the disk.
 The data is moved between Z80 memory and IDE(DMA) using blocks of a certain size.
 There will be a limit on the max block size because of the size of the internal memory of the MCU (4kB).
-The location of the command parameter and data buffers have to be on an address that is greater than `0x0400` (check!) because the DMA of the IDE controller cannot go below that - where it's own internal memory is located.
+The location of the command parameter and data buffers have to be on an address that is greater than `0x2200` (ATmega2560) because the DMA of the IDE controller cannot go below that - where it's own internal memory is located.
+Note that it is also possible to set an upper limit and free a couple of pins on the MCU that would then not be needed for the upper address lines.

 The MCU exposes IO locations to the Z80 program to set registers.
 At what address the data is to be read/written and how large the blocks are etc. Writing to the data or Command Buffer registers, will reset any internal state in the IDE controller.